 The prize was established in 2015 through a generous gift from the late Hiro and Betty Ogawa and is supported by Gladstone Institutes.
 It recognizes the importance of induced pluripotent stem (iPS) cells, discovered by Gladstone Senior Investigator and Nobel Laureate Shinya Yamanaka.

-Nominations are now open for the 2020 prize.
-Deadline to submit a nomination is May 15, 2020.
+Nominations are now closed for the 2020 prize.

 Gladstone is proud to partner with Cell Press group to support this important prize.